dscho/xkcd/content/comics/2024-4-24-pendulum-types.md

 Nightmare pendulum

-[An inverted double pendulum, with an additional uninverted pendulum swinging within a large weight adorned with archaic/mystical symbols]
+[An inverted double pendulum on a vibrating base, with an additional uninverted pendulum swinging within a large weight adorned with grawlixes]

 \* Forbidden